cissna/course-evaluation-scraper/QWEN.md

 ### 2.1.
 Data Model (Supabase)

 The application uses a PostgreSQL database hosted by Supabase.
-The schema is defined in `db_schema.sql` and consists of two main tables:
+The schema is defined in `db_schema.sql` and consists of two main tables with automatic timestamping for updates.

 - **`course_metadata`**: Stores metadata for each course.
     - `course_code` (Primary Key): The unique code for the course (e.g., `AS.180.101`).
     - `last_period_gathered`: The most recent academic period successfully scraped.
+    - `last_period_failed`: A boolean indicating if the last scrape attempt for a new period failed.
-    - `relevant_periods`: A JSON field listing all academic periods for which this course has evaluations.
+    - `relevant_periods`: A JSONB field listing all academic periods for which this course has evaluations.
-    - Other fields for tracking scraping status and grace periods.
+    - `last_scrape_during_grace_period`: A date tracking the last scrape attempt within a grace period.
+    - `created_at`: Timestamp of when the record was created.
+    - `updated_at`: Timestamp of the last update to the record.

 - **`courses`**: Stores the raw evaluation data for each specific course instance (i.e., a course from a specific semester and instructor).
     - `instance_key` (Primary Key): A unique identifier for a course instance (e.g., `AS.180.101_FA23`).
-    - `course_code`: A foreign key referencing the `course_metadata` table.
+    - `course_code`: A foreign key referencing `course_metadata`.
-    - `data`: A JSON field containing the full scraped evaluation data for that instance.
+    - `data`: A JSONB field containing the full scraped evaluation data for that instance.
+    - `created_at`: Timestamp of when the record was created.
+    - `updated_at`: Timestamp of the last update to the record.

+A database trigger (`trigger_set_timestamp`) automatically updates the `updated_at` field on any row modification for both tables.

 ### 2.2.
 Deployment (Vercel)

 The application is deployed as a monorepo on Vercel.
-The deployment is configured using the `vercel.json` file, which defines the build and routing rules.
+The deployment is configured using `vercel.json`.

 - **Builds**:
-    1. A Python build (`@vercel/python`) for the backend API located at `backend/app.py`.
+    1. A Python build (`@vercel/python`) for the backend API (`backend/app.py`).
-    2. A static build (`@vercel/static-build`) for the React frontend located in the `frontend/` directory.
+    2. A static-build (`@vercel/static-build`) for the React frontend, triggered by `frontend/package.json`, which outputs to a `build` directory.

 - **Routing**:
-    - Requests starting with `/api/` are routed to the Python backend.
+    - Requests to `/api/(.*)` are routed to the Python backend.
+    - Static assets (`/static/*`, `/favicon.ico`, etc.) are served directly from the frontend build output.
-    - All other requests are routed to the React frontend, with specific rules to handle static assets (CSS, JS) and the `index.html` file for client-side routing.
+    - All other requests are routed to the frontend's `index.html` to enable client-side routing.

+- **CORS**: The Flask backend is configured to handle Cross-Origin Resource Sharing (CORS) from the main production URL, `localhost` for development, and a regular expression to dynamically allow Vercel preview deployment URLs.

 ### 2.3.
 Environment Variables